vtex-sites/base.store/README.md

 15. **`babel.config.js`**: [Babel configurations](https://babeljs.io/docs/en/configuration#babelrcjson) for you app.
 This is where you can change the targeted browsers.

 16. **`cypress`**: End to End(e2e) tests using Cypress.
-Most of the cenarios are covered in here.
+Most of the scenarios are covered here.
 Add your custom flows to avoid regressions

 17. **`cypress.json`**: [Cypress configuration file](https://docs.cypress.io/guides/references/configuration)